muhammadalics/Image-Editor-and-Manager/README.md

-# Image-Manager-and-Editor
+# Image Editor and Manager

-The Image Manager and Editor aims to deliver fundamental image processing tools using graphical user interface.
+The Image Editor and Manager aims to deliver fundamental image processing tools using graphical user interface.
 Below are the demonstration gifs to show how to use the program.
 Result images are also included.

 The image editor can do the following: